 There are no two ways about it; digital product design can be a time-consuming process.
 Whether you use specialized prototyping tools or not, you’ll likely find that a substantial amount of time and effort goes into feature testing and proof of concept exercises way before you even consider moving onto the development stage for your app or website.

-One way many product designers have sought to tackle the issue of time management and resource burn during testing and iteration is the use of throwaway prototyping i.e., building early-stage iterations of a product to test ideas and develop an understanding of what works and what doesn’t when it comes to your app or web design.
+One way many product designers have sought to tackle the issue of time management and resource burn during testing and iteration is the use of throwaway prototyping i.e., building early-stage iterations of a product to test ideas and develop an understanding of what works and what doesn’t when it comes to your app, web, or UX design.

 So, what exactly is throwaway prototyping and how does it differ from evolutionary prototyping?
 And how can you fully leverage accessible, user-friendly prototyping tools, such as Uizard, to support the throwaway prototyping process?
 We answer all below...

 Skip to section:

 Essentially, throwaway prototyping is the process of creating quick versions of your app, website, or UI system for proof of concept.
 Where traditionally, concept testing would be confined to the core version of the design (i.e., a single prototype that is iterated over and over), throwaway prototyping allows for early-stage testing of various concepts through the use of multiple, discardable prototypes.
 These throwaway prototypes are not intended to evolve into the final product design but are instead created solely for testing a single idea or answering individual questions.

 In simpler terms, throwaway prototyping is best characterized as:

 - A way to refine concepts or specific design elements